telhawk-systems/telhawk-proxy/SECURITY.md

 ## Supported Versions

-This is GoTrack, a high-security tracking pixel and bot detection service.
+This is TelHawk Proxy, a high-security tracking pixel and bot detection service.

 | Version | Supported          |
 | ------- | ------------------ |